-The NatureScot Sitelink online mapping tools identifies that the scheme is not situated within, and does not share connectivity with, a 'sensitive area' designated for biodiversity features e.g., Special Area of Conservation (SAC), Special Protection Area (SPA), Ramsar, Site of Special Scientific Interest (SSSI), etc.
+The NatureScot Sitelink online mapping tool identifies that the scheme is not situated within 2km of, and does not share connectivity with, a 'sensitive area' designated for biodiversity features e.g., SAC, SPA, Ramsar, SSSI, etc.

-The scheme is not situated within a Local Nature Conservation Site (LNCS) or Local Nature Reserve (LNR) designated for biodiversity features.
+There are no Local Nature Conservation Sites (LNCS), or Local Nature Reserves (LNRs) designated for biodiversity features with connectivity to the scheme.